-5.1 COST REPORTING
+5.1 Cost Reporting

-This project demonstrated the cost benefit of applying computer-based transport optimization codes, a method that differs from other ESTCP cleanup category technology demonstration projects.
+This project demonstrated the cost benefit of applying computer-based transport optimization codes, and the cost reporting for such an effort differs from other ESTCP cleanup category technology demonstration projects.
 Some typical cost tracking categories do not apply, while there are other costs unique to a modeling optimization demonstration effort.
-Most of the costs related to this demonstration were labor costs of the modelers.
+The majority of the costs related to this demonstration were labor costs of the modelers.
 There are no capital costs associated with this demonstration since the optimization codes and existing models run on standard PCs.
-The project cost is summarized in Table 10.
+The project cost is summarized in Table 5-1.